Pir Kuh Rural District

 Pir Kuh Rural District (دهستان پيركوه) is in Deylaman District of Siahkal County, Gilan province, Iran.
 Its capital is the village of Pir Kuh-e Olya.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 4,633 in 1,227 households.
 There were 3,979 inhabitants in 1,240 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 3,598 in 1,242 households.
 The most populous of its 29 villages was Pir Kuh-e Olya, with 588 people.

+The village of Zakam was the only settlement to record a population of 0.
+According to the 2011 census, it's populated only from June to September.